 10.2 A party (“Non-Defaulting Party”) may immediately terminate this Agreement by written notice to the other party (“Defaulting Party”) if the Defaulting Party:

 (a) commits a breach of this Agreement and fails to remedy such breach within 30 days of written notice from the Non-Defaulting Party requiring such breach to be remedied; or

 (b) acts in a way that is likely to substantially prejudice the reputation or goodwill of the Non-Defaulting Party.

 10.3 If the Agreement is terminated by either party in accordance with 10.2, the Licence or right to work under this agreement will immediately terminate and any Marketing Material must be returned to either party on demand.

-(a) The Receiving Party shall return to ADV all property of ADV, including but not limited to: documents, designs, blueprints, reports, manuals, correspondence, customer lists, software, accounts and all copies thereof relating in any way to ADV’s business.
-Furthermore, the Receiving Party agree that they shall not retain copies, notes or extracts of the aforementioned property
+(a) ADV shall return to the Client all property of the Client, including but not limited to: documents, designs, blueprints, reports, manuals, correspondence, customer lists, software, accounts and all copies thereof relating in any way to the Client’s business.
+Furthermore, ADV agrees that it shall not retain copies, notes or extracts of the aforementioned property.

 11. FORCE MAJEURE

 11.1 ADV is not liable in any way howsoever arising under the Agreement to the extent that it is prevented from acting by events beyond its reasonable control including, without limitation, industrial disputes, strikes, lockouts, accident, breakdown, import or export restrictions, acts of God, acts or threats of terrorism or war.
 If an event of force majeure occurs, ADV may suspend or terminate the Agreement by written notice to the Client.